Start the service

 Keyboard Menu#

-The Keyboard Menu contains a list of special actions and keyboard button presses to transmit to the remote system, such as Copy Remote Clipboard, Ctrl-Alt-Del and Print Screen.
+The Keyboard Menu contains a list of special actions and keyboard button presses to transmit to the remote system.
+The keyboard buttons are Ctrl-Alt-Del (Linux and Windows) and Print Screen.

-Copy Remote Clipboard copies plain text contents from the remote clipboard to the local clipboard.
+Copy From Remote Clipboard copies plain text contents from the remote clipboard to the local clipboard.

 File Handling Menu#